Mega-Fi/megafi-docs/landing/docs/hedge/architecture.md

 ## FAQ

-**Why USDC-only?**
+**Why USDm-only?**
 Simplicity, no impermanent loss, transparent accounting, reduced risk.

 **Can I use other stablecoins?**
 Not currently.
-USDC is the single accepted collateral.
+USDm is the single accepted collateral.

-**What if USDC depegs?**
+**What if USDm depegs?**
-Protocol uses USDC as unit of account.
+Protocol uses USDm as unit of account.
 Depeg affects all positions equally.

 **How does CoverPool prevent losses?**
 Strategy limits, benchmark reserves, and LP risk-sharing ensure solvency.